BETSRG/GHEDesigner/README.md

 git clone https://github.com/betsrg/ghedesigner
 ```

-- [Uv](https://docs.astral.sh/uv/) is used to manage the project & dependencies.
+- [Uv](https://docs.astral.sh/uv/) is used to manage the project & dependencies (and may be used to [manage Python](https://docs.astral.sh/uv/guides/install-python/) if you want).
 After cloning, ensure you have
 [uv installed](https://docs.astral.sh/uv/getting-started/installation/), then run `uv sync` to install the package and all development dependencies.
-    - Some Windows users have reported version conflicts using the default strategy.
+    - Some Windows developers have reported version conflicts using the default strategy.
 If this occurs, consider changing the [resolution strategy](https://docs.astral.sh/uv/concepts/resolution/#resolution-strategy) using `uv sync --resolution=lowest-direct`
-- Developers can then call `uv run pytest` (which may take 30 minutes to run the full test suite) to confirm all dev dependencies are
+- Developers can then call `uv run pytest` (which may take 10-30 minutes to run the full test suite) to confirm all dev dependencies are
 installed and everything is working as expected.
-- Activate [pre-commit](https://pre-commit.com/) with: `uv run pre-commit install`
+- Activate [pre-commit](https://pre-commit.com/) (only required once, after cloning the repo) with: `uv run pre-commit install`
 - Before pushing to Github, run pre-commit on all files with `uv run pre-commit run -a` to highlight any linting/formatting errors that will cause CI to fail

 ## Questions